MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ### Plugins need to be manually enabled

 Unlike Graph Connected external items that are part of Microsoft Graph and immediate available to Copilot summarization.
-Administrators first need to enable Plugins in the tenant as part of Public Preview ([https://aka.ms/extend-Copilot](https://aka.ms/extend-Copilot)).
+Administrators first need to enable plugins in the tenant as part of Public Preview ([https://aka.ms/extend-Copilot](https://aka.ms/extend-Copilot)).
 Additionally, the user of Copilot for Microsoft 365 needs to enable the plugin in the plugin management flyout.

 ### Data can leave compliance boundary

 Graph Connectors inserts external items into the Microsoft Graph.
-When Copilot selects a Plugin as part of its orchestration, it calls the bot framework command and populates the parameters with data based on the description of the parameters.
-THe data it provides can be any of the data available to it in Microsoft 365 or other data provided by Plugins in the conversational session.
+When Copilot selects a plugin as part of its orchestration, it calls the bot framework command and populates the parameters with data based on the description of the parameters.
+THe data it provides can be any of the data available to it in Microsoft 365 or other data provided by plugins in the conversational session.
 The bot framework commands are hosted externally to the Microsoft 365 boundary.

 ### Performance depends on developers

-The Plugin bot framework commands that are invoked by Copilot are external and the response times of it are dependent on the developer hosting it.
+The plugin bot framework commands that are invoked by Copilot are external and the response times of it are dependent on the developer hosting it.

 ### Power Platform licenses required

 Building with Copilot Studio is included as part of the Microsoft Copilot license.
-If the Plugin uses Power Platform Connectors, users require a Power Platform license to use them.
+If the plugin uses Power Platform Connectors, users require a Power Platform license to use them.

 ### No sideloading